 The shareholders of Fraport AG exercise their rights at the AGM where they exercise their right to a voice and a vote.
 The shareholders are informed of business developments in the past year and the company's forecasts through the management report with sufficient time prior to the meeting.
 During the year, the shareholders are provided with comprehensive and timely information about current business developments through interim reports and other company publications on the company website.
-The AGM is held in the first six months of every fiscal year and makes decisions concerning the tasks assigned to it by law, such as the appropriation of profits, election and approval of the actions of the Executive Board, the selection of the external auditor, amendments to the company statutes, and other tasks.
+The AGM is held in the first six months of every fiscal year and makes decisions concerning the tasks assigned to it by law, such as the appropriation of profits, election and approval of the actions of the members of the Supervisory Board and approval of the actions of the Executive Board, the selection of the external auditor, amendments to the company statutes, and other tasks.
 The shareholders can either exercise their right to vote in person or can authorize third parties to exercise their right to vote.
 Each share entitles its holder to one vote in the voting.